Children’s: Our Love Language

 Since illustrator Simone was working in Procreate, she could import the samples and work directly over the suggested layout, saving time and effort.

 The typefaces were chosen to embody the personal nature of this story.
-These handwritten-style titles were complimented by a clean sans serif font for the body text, making it easy for early readers and adults reading along with the children.
+These handwritten-style titles were complemented by a clean, sans-serif font for the body text, making it easy for both early readers and adults to follow along with the children.
 Otherwise, my visual styling was driven as much by the illustrator’s style as by the story’s text.

 While children’s books are straightforward, and the result here succeeds in its clean and intuitive feel, it is crucial to remember that “simple” is not always easy.